- Roman Catholics Believe That The Magisterium Brings To Life The Supposedly Dead And Lifeless Scripture:

 "for you have been born again not of seed which is perishable but imperishable, that is, through the living and enduring word of God."
 (1 Peter 1:23)

 Whenever the self-sufficiency of Scripture gets rejected, whatever it affirms, opposes, or says in general basically becomes irrelevant.
 This is a door to heresy.
 For proof of this, all that one has to do is look at all the abhorrent doctrines taught by groups who adamantly deny Sola Scriptura such as the Jehovah's Witnesses and Mormons.
 Cults like these are in much worse shape than anybody who relies on (with an open and prayerful heart) Scripture alone for discerning truth from error.
-One can also take the time to examine all of the apostate denominations that reject biblical inerrancy.
+One can also take the time to examine all of the apostate denominations that reject biblical doctrine.
 Nonetheless, our Lord Jesus Christ rebuked the devil by saying the following three times in a row, "It is written" (Matthew 4:1-11).
 Allow us to confidently follow His perfect moral example.
 Scripture is the safest route to use in building doctrine because it has been given to us by an infallible God.